ashish-AIML/fulhaus_assessment/README.md

 )
 ```

-Now, we are not training the model from the scratch, hence, we are using `ImageNet` weights and training the output layers:
+Now, I am not training the model from the scratch, hence, I am are using `ImageNet` weights and training the output layers:
 ```python
 base_model = ResNet50(weights='imagenet', include_top=False, input_shape=input_size+(3,))
 ```